 of learning and how they will use it to ensure their success after

 high school.
 Curriculum based assessment utilizing MyFoundationLab

-software will provide online mathematical content and formative
+software provided online mathematical content and formative

 remediation of academic needs based on the Accuplacer test as well as

 career readiness skills.
-In addition, Wildwood School District will
+In addition, Wildwood School District

-work with parents and families of students to help them to understand
+worked with parents and families of students to help them to understand

 what to expect when their students transition from high school to

 college, and ways they can support their students in achieving their

 goals and navigating the post-high school experience.